-For further information on the electricity rebate, please visit the Queensland Government website.
+For more information on the electricity rebate, please visit the Queensland Government website.

-The home energy emergency assistance scheme provides a one-of payment of up to $720 to customers experiencing payment difficulties due to an unforeseen emergency or a short-term financial crisis.
+The home energy emergency assistance scheme provides a one-off payment to customers experiencing payment difficulties due to an unforeseen emergency or a short-term financial crisis.
 The scheme may be applied for once every two years.

 - be participating in Powershop’s hardship program or otherwise be on a payment plan with us; and

 - hold a valid concession card, or have an income equal to or less than the Australian Government’s maximum income rate for part-age pensioners (contact Centrelink for further details on this rate).